Accu-Chek SmartGuide sensor

 When the sensor is in Trend Mode the following applies:

-• To make therapy decisions, such as insulin dosing, test your blood glucose with your blood glucose meter.
+- To make therapy decisions, such as insulin dosing, test your blood sugar with your blood glucose meter.